 2. 10% Rule

-In order for Pivo to pick up on your horse, it should be within 10% of the screen.
-That being said, the quality of Tracking depends on factors such as lighting, distance, speed of movement, your smartphone camera specifications as well as the size of the object in the screen.
+In order for Pivo to pick up on your horse, it should be at least 10% of the screen.
+That being said, the quality of Tracking depends on factors such as lighting, distance, speed of movement, your smartphone camera specifications as well as the size of the object on the screen.

 3. Stand Out!

 We want to see you, and Pivo also wants to see you!
 Help Pivo distinguish your horse from the background by using some brightly colored horse gear.

 Note: The gear should be in contrast to your horse and the background if your horse is a similar shade to your background.